smotrjashka/SneakGame/README.md

 * A mutex or lock is used in the project.

   For login form, I used the mutex for wait for user write a username before start the game.

+* Class constructors utilize member initialization lists.

+  User for Login class and som other OOP tecniques.

 ## Dependencies for Running Locally
 * cmake >= 3.7